What’s best for employee engagement when finances are tight? In summary:

 Simply providing positive support and feedback is a much under-used motivational tool.
 Of course, people don’t want you constantly looking over their shoulder.
 But, if as a manager you know someone is working hard or has been given a particularly challenging task, it doesn’t harm to check in occasionally, see how they’re getting on and ask if there is anything you can do to help.
 This is especially true if your staff are working remotely or during non-standard working hours.

-Kindness is conveyed through both words and actions.
+Words and actions both convey kindness.
 Sometimes, just a simple act of offering to make a cup of tea (or in my case, genuinely heroic amounts of decent coffee) can spur people on if they are beginning to flag.

 It’s a simple, day-to-day part of good performance management that tends to get overlooked – often because everyone can be so busy dealing with their own priorities that they forget the need to feed-back to, reassure and praise their teams.